jm1021/sabre_springs_ward/_posts/2024-03-29-suday_school.md

 comments: true
 title: Sunday School Blog
 permalink: 2024_sunday_school
 description: As a Sunday School, we want to focus on the message and gospel of Jesus Christ.
-This blog is intended to share ideas of how we prepare and teach;  we should strive to follow the Savior's way.
+This blog is intended to share ideas about how we prepare and teach;  we should strive to follow the Savior's way.
 ---

 ## Preparation